san-digital/mcp-lockdown/README.md

 ![VS Code explaining which tools have failed in lockdown and what policies rejected them](docs/list-failures.png)

-Using downstream MCP tools via Lockdown proxy:
+Using safe MCP tools via Lockdown proxy:

 ![The add tool is available via the Lockdown MCP server](docs/proxy-valid-tools.png)